Photo Credit: Flickr

-If you are a frequent reader of our blog, you know about our committment to making of St. Vincent a Climate Compliant Country.
+If you are a frequent reader of our blog, you know about our committment to making St. Vincent a Climate Compliant Country.
 Consequently, we make the most of any occasion to show people how they can prepare better for the effects of climate change; and what better chance to do this than Earth Day?
 So we strapped on our boots and we took upon the task of celebrating Earth Day at RVA.

-Keep reading to see what we got up to.
+Keep reading to see what we did.

 Celebrated every year on the 22nd of April, Earth Day marks the birth of the modern environmental movement, all the way back in 1970.